School of English

 Current Research

 I am also the author of Modernist Literatures: A Reader's Guide to Essential Criticism (Palgrave Macmillan, 2014).
 This lively, accessible Guide provides an up-to-date overview of the critical concepts that are essential for understanding British, Irish and American modernist poetry, fiction and drama in their wider transnational context.
 Part I sets out how the modernists understood their experiment, introducing manifestos, movements, traditions and individual talents, taking particular note of the activities of the European avant-garde.
 Part II provides a historical overview of the successive fashions that have shaped modernist studies from New Criticism right up to the methodologies that are changing the discipline today.
-The Guide introduces classic interpretations of familiar texts alongside fresh approaches to more recently recovered materials, investigating modernist responses to new thinking on sex, gender, race, human psychology, philosophy, science, technology, new media, and globalisation, furnishing readers with the knowledge and insight to make their own interventions in critical debates.
+The Guide introduces classic interpretations of familiar texts alongside fresh approaches to more recently recovered materials, investigating modernist responses to new thinking on sex, gender, race, human psychology, philosophy, science, technology, new media, and globalization, furnishing readers with the knowledge and insight to make their own interventions in critical debates.

 • DAVISON, S., 2022.
 'Oxen of the Sun'.
 In: FLYNN, C., ed., The Cambridge Centenary Ulysses: The 1922 Text with Essays and Notes.
 Cambridge University Press.
 520-8.

-• SARAH DAVISON, 2022.
+• DAVISON, S., 2022.
 'Ulysses': Review: Patrick Hastings, The Guide to James Joyce's 'Ulysses' (Johns Hopkins Press, 2022).
 Times Literary Supplement (2 September 2022), 24.

 • S. DAVISON, 2022.
-'Joyce': Review: Declan Kiberd et al, ed., The Book About Everything: Eighteen Artists, Writers and Thinkers on James Joyces' 'Ulysses' (Apollo, 2022).
+'Joyce': Review: Declan Kiberd et al, ed., The Book About Everything: Eighteen Artists, Writers and Thinkers on James Joyce's 'Ulysses' (Apollo, 2022).
 Times Literary Supplement (21 October 2022), 25.

 • DAVISON, S. and MERTENS, B., 2017.
 ‘A Portrait of Hugo Claus as a Young Man: the Influence of James Joyce on Het Verdriet.’
 Modern Language Review.
 112(2), 415-41.